Bug report #9480

 Labels for polygon centroids should always originate inside a polygon

-Added by Tim Sutton over 10 years ago.
-Updated about 10 years ago.
+Added by Tim Sutton almost 11 years ago.
+Updated over 10 years ago.

 Status:Closed